wp-plugins/cpo-content-types/readme.txt

 == Description ==

+**NOTE: This plugin is meant for use with the WordPress themes developed by [CPOThemes](http://cpothemes.com) themes, which take advantage of it to add richer content areas and designs.
+Check them out!**

 [CPO Content Types](http://cpothemes.com/plugin/cpo-content-types) is a utility plugin that adds support for a specific set of content elements within your WordPress installation.

-This plugin will add three custom post types to your site: slides, features, and portfolios.
-These post types are meant to work with [CPOThemes](http://cpothemes.com) themes, which take advantage of this plugin to add richer content areas and designs.
+This plugin will add seven custom post types to your site: slides, features, portfolios, services, team members, testimonials and clients.
 You can still use CPO Content Types for any WordPress theme, although you will have to create your own page templates.

 = Included Content Types =
 * Slides
 * Feature Blocks
 * Portfolio Items
+* Services
+* Team Members
+* Testimonials
+* Clients

-= Other highlights =
+= Highlights =

-* Compatible with other themes out there, but no templates included
+* Only the content types supported by the current WordPress theme will be shown, to avoid crowding your admin menu.
+You can still override this and show any content types if you want.
+* This plugin is perfectly compatible with any theme: you will be able to manage your content just fine.
+However, there are no templates included and it is up to the theme to handle them.
 * The portfolio post type included here is different from other portfolio plugins, and can be used in conjunction with them.
+For instance, you can still use JetPack portfolios at the same time.

 == Installation ==